World Bank Group: Poverty reduction strategies

-Efforts to reduce inequality
+Efforts to reduce economic inequality

 In 2013 the bank adopted the concept of shared prosperity as one of the World Bank's "Twin Goals" for that year, with the other one focusing on poverty reduction, aiming to reduce the share of people in extreme poverty to 3 percent of the global population by 2030.
 The bank defined shared prosperity as increasing the income of the bottom 40 percent of the population in each country.
-As a result, reducing inequality, in this definition, had become an integral part of the World Bank's objectives.
+As a result, reducing economic inequality, in this definition, had become an integral part of the World Bank's objectives.

-The World Bank has been criticized for not embracing the reduction of inequality (be it economic inequality within a country, or international inequality between countries) as a goal.
-Instead, the bank has taken an instrumental approach to the issue, in which inequality policies were seen as useful as long as they contributed to reducing (extreme) poverty or promoting average economic growth.
+The World Bank has been criticized for not embracing the reduction of economic inequality (be it economic inequality within a country, or international inequality between countries) as a goal.
+Instead, the bank has taken an instrumental approach to the issue, in which economic inequality policies were seen as useful as long as they contributed to reducing (extreme) poverty or promoting average economic growth.

 As part of the 2030 Agenda, Sustainable Development Goal 10 (SDG 10) aim to reduce inequalities within countries and among countries.
 World Bank officials participated in the negotiations for SDG 10 in the years prior to 2015.
 They advocated for the adoption of the bank's own preferred benchmarks.
 The World Bank is also one of nine custodian agencies for SDG 10.

 The bank has stated its ambition to help catalyze the SDGs through "thought leadership, global convening, and country-level uptake".
 However, scholars have stated that the World Bank strategically uses the power of the Sustainable Development Goals (SDGs) in its favor to reinforce its own policies or interests while minimizing the chance of being itself reshaped or transformed by these goals.